Callovosaurus: History and description

-Callovosaurus is based on BMNH R1993, a nearly complete left thigh bone.
+Callovosaurus is based on NHMUK PV R 1993, a nearly complete left thigh bone.
 This specimen was collected from the middle Callovian–age (Middle Jurassic) Peterborough Member (former Lower Oxford Clay) of the Oxford Clay Formation of Fletton, near Peterborough in Cambridgeshire, England.
 The bone is 28 cm long, and is estimated to have belonged to an animal approximately 2.5 m in length.
 A partial shin bone from the same site or nearby, SMC J.46889, may also belong to Callovosaurus.

 The type species, C. leedsi, was first described by Richard Lydekker in 1889 as Camptosaurus leedsi, the specific name honouring collector Alfred Nicholson Leeds.
 Aside from Charles W. Gilmore suggesting in 1909 that it was probably more closely related to Dryosaurus than to Camptosaurus, Camptosaurus leedsi attracted little attention for decades until it was reviewed by Peter Galton.
 First noting its distinctiveness in a review of English hypsilophodontids, he then gave the species the new genus Callovosaurus in 1980, which he placed in Camptosauridae.
 While considered a dubious iguanodontian in several reviews, which refer to it as "Camptosaurus" leedsi, Jose Ignacio Ruiz-Omeñaca and coauthors have proposed that Callovosaurus is a valid genus, and the oldest known dryosaurid.